Skip to content

 Frida Kahlo

-Possibly, the Mexican artist born in the first decade of the 1900s is one of the most well-known painters of the 20th century.
+Possibly, the Mexican artist born in the first decade of the 1900s is one of the most well-known painters of the 20th century and is often mentioned among the famous female painters who reshaped modern art.

 Although her art was labeled as surrealistic, Frida Kahlo said that she was not painting dreams but her own life, a life marked by certain illnesses and the loneliness she suffered as a child.